-And while no one likes their pretzels plain though, Doug whipped up a batch of Beer & Cheddar Dip to go along with them.
-We did have those non-Beer loving folks, like me, in mind though, we made Honey Mustard Sauce too!
+And since no one likes their pretzels plain, we whipped up a batch of Beer & Cheddar Dip to go with them.
+For those who don’t care for beer, we made a Honey Mustard Sauce, too!

 Little pillows of dough, puffed up and baked to perfection, with a sprinkle of coarse salt…yum!
-Oh and we can’t forget the dipping!
-The Beer Pretzel Dip is packed with flavor and the Honey Mustard Sauce goes together in a snap with just 3 ingredients.
+Oh and we can’t forget the dipping sauces!
+The Beer & Cheddar Pretzel Dip is packed with flavor and the Honey Mustard Sauce goes together in a snap with just 3 ingredients.
+Round out your platter with broccoli and cauliflower florets- they taste awesome in the delicious dipping sauce, too.

-Let’s chat a minute about the Soft Pretzels Bites first.
-The dough is a basic recipe with flour, yeast, sugar, salt, water and butter.
+The dough for the Soft Pretzels Bites is a basic recipe with flour, yeast, sugar, salt, water and butter.
 After the pretzel bites are formed, you need to boil them in boiling water with baking soda.

-The process of mixing the dough, boiling the pretzels and then baking them does take a little time, which is definitely worth it.
-But just in case your time is limited, you can make the dough, cut into bite size pieces then freeze for later.
+The process of mixing the dough, boiling the pretzels and then baking them does take a little time, but it’s definitely worth it.
+If your time is limited, you can make the dough, cut into bite size pieces then freeze for later.
 We tried it this way and it worked beautifully.

 The Honey Mustard Sauce is very simple with 1/4 cup each Mayonnaise and Dijon Mustard and 2 tablespoons Honey…give it a little whisk and you have a tangy sauce with a little kick.